 The Bank's financial statements provide comparative information in respect of the preceding period for all amounts reported in the current period.
 Except when an IFRS permits or requires otherwise, comparative information shall be disclosed in respect of the preceding period for all amounts reported in the financial statements.
-Where necessary, comparative figures have been reclassified to conform to changes in presentation in the current period.
+Where necessary, comparative figures have been reclassified to be consistent with the current year's presentation.
+These changes had no impact on the total assets or total equity.